LeSyefGit/TinycheckLight/README.md

 If you have seen something very suspicious and/or needs to be investigated/integrated in one of these two lists, don't hesitate to ping us.
 You can also do you own watcher.
 Remember, sharing is caring.

-### Q&A with the developper
+### Q&As

 **Your project seem very cool, does it send data to Kaspersky or any telemetry server?**<br />
 No, at all.
 You can look to the sources, the only data sent by TinyCheck is an HTTP GET request to a website that you can specify in the config, as well as the watchers URLs.
 Kaspersky don't - and will not - receive any telemetry from your TinyCheck device.<br /><br />
 **I'm not very confortable with the concept of "watchers" as the IOCs downloaded are public.
 Do you plan to develop a server to centralize AMBER/RED IOCs?**<br />
 Yes, if the demand is felt by NGOs (contact us!).
 Is it possible to develop this kind of thing, allowing you to centralize your IOCs and managing your fleet of TinyCheck instances.
-The server can also embed better detection rules thanks to the telemetry that it will receive.<br /><br /><br />
+The server can also embed better detection rules thanks to the telemetry that it will receive.<br />

 ### Possible updates for next releases